‘The Young And The Restless’ Recap For Thursday: Abby Gets Revenge

 Arturo (Jason Canela) tried to win Abby (Melissa Ordway) back by filling her Dark Horse office with roses and rose petals.
 However, Abby told him that all the flowers in the world wouldn’t make up for him sleeping with Mia (Noemi Gonzalez).
 Arturo insisted that he loves Abby, but she said that everything he did was motivated out of guilt from his affair with Mia.
-Oh, and also, Abby spoke with Nick (Joshua Morrow), and Arturo is fired.
+Furthermore, Abby spoke with Nick (Joshua Morrow), and Arturo is fired.
 It’s entirely over for Abby and Arturo, and she said that Arturo would likely be back in Mia’s bed within a week.

 At Crimson Lights, Mariah (Camryn Grimes) wanted to hire Michael (Christian LeBlanc) to represent Tessa (Cait Fairbanks) over the blackmail charges she faced.
 Mariah talked to Michael a mile a minute, and he couldn’t get a word in.
 When she finally took a breath, Michael told Mariah and Tessa that Christine (Lauralee Bell) dropped the charges.
-They screamed in happiness, and then Mariah encouraged Tessa to begin writing music again before they picked a song on the jukebox and danced.
+They screamed in happiness, and Mariah then encouraged Tessa to begin writing music again before they picked a song on the jukebox and danced.
 Later, Abby interrupted their celebration to tell Mariah she wants to see details about her new restaurant all over GC Buzz.

 Do you think this ring will stay on Abby’s finger after she finds out about Mia and Arturo? ???? #YR pic.twitter.com/tMltClTMXZ